 X.4.1 Concepts

-The care team concepts described in this profile is patient centered with the overarching goal to support collaborative care.
+The care team concepts described in this profile are patient centered with the overarching goal to support collaborative care.
 Care teams have many different meanings to many different people.
 Each discipline has its own definition of what a care team is and what it contains.
 The concept of care team is also often jurisdictional and can be defined in many different ways.

 Care teams can be made up of a single individual, a single group of individuals or multiple groups of individuals providing various types of services.